Institutional Animal Care and Use Committee (IACUC)

 - Instructions for Completing and Submitting IACUC Protocols

 - Instructions and Forms for Occupational Health & Safety Program (OHSP)

 Animal Use Training

-To be work on an IACUC-approved protocol, you must complete the Investigator, Staff, and student Basic Course and any species-specific course available through the CITI training website.
-There are other training modules that can be completed depending on the type of animal research being conducted, if you have questions, please contact the IACUC Chair.
+To work on an IACUC-approved protocol, you must complete the Investigator, Staff, and student Basic Course and any species-specific course available through the CITI training website.
+There are other training modules that can be completed depending on the type of animal research being conducted.
+If you have questions, please contact the IACUC Chair.
 Refresher training is required every three years.